nicholas-gcc/querybot-for-auth0/README.md

 - Support for a slash command `/help` to display user instructions

-- (IN FUTURE) Support for a slash command `/authorize` to render a modal where users can input Auth0 domain and client credentials to perform client credentials calls and dynamically configure their tenant configs
+- Support for a slash command `/authorize` to render a modal where users can input Auth0 domain and client credentials to perform client credentials calls and dynamically configure their tenant configs

 ### Supported queries
 - **Get User Details By ID** (Retrieve user details given an Auth0 user ID)